Skip to content

 Crossroads of the Eclipses

 Want to see both eclipses from the same place?
-Then join us for the Crossroads of the Eclipses Expeditions in 2023 and 2024 in the beautiful Hill Country of Texas, just west of historic San Antonio. *Watch this page for more information to sign up.
+Then join us for Part 2 of the Crossroads of the Eclipses Expeditions in April 2024 in the beautiful Hill Country of Texas, just west of historic San Antonio.
+Visit www.explorescientific.com/eclipse for more details on how to sign up.

 The next total solar eclipse in the USA will not occur for another 20 years on August 23, 2044.